Tribhuvan-Kumar/samurai-game/README.md

 # Fighting Game

-A simple two-player fighting game built using HTML5 Canvas and JavaScript.
+A simple two-player fighting game built using HTML5 and JavaScript.
 Players can control their characters, perform attacks, and compete against each other.
 The game includes health bars, attack animations, and a timer to determine the winner.

 ## Preview